kmatch98/CircuitPython_textMap/README.md

 # Simple Example Usage: `textmap_simpletest.py`

 The example file `textmap_simpletest.py` creates four textBox instances and plots them to the screen.
+This example uses the three fonts located in the `fonts` subdirectory.

 Each time through the while loop, one character is added to the `textBox`.
 Whenever the full string has been written, the `textBox` is cleared and text writing begins again.
 One of the boxes is stationary, while the other three are then moved around on the screen.

 Dependencies